apache/trafficcontrol/docs/source/api/v2/servercheck_extensions.rst

 :additional_config_json: An optional string containing a JSON-encoded object with extra configuration options... inside a JSON object...
 :description:            A short description of the extension
 :info_url:               A URL where info about this extension may be found
-:isactive:               An integer describing the boolean notion of whether or not the plugin is active; one of:
+:isactive:               An integer describing the boolean notion of whether or not the extension is active; one of:

 	0
 		disabled